 Greenlots has also installed charging stations at a small number of condominiums – with MCST approval – with Type 2 chargers, and it looks set to increase in future, so EV ownership could be a definite possibility to those who stay in condominiums in the near future.

 Update July 2018: Singapore Power has announced its own plans to begin an EV charging network in Singapore. with 500 planned charge points around the island.
+Its new DC and AC fast charge stations are open to the public and accessed via the SP app.

 How To Charge